 Right now, more than 4+ million websites are actively using WooCommerce to run their eCommerce project.
-Can you imagine how boring will it be to the customers if each of them uses the same default pages?
+Can you imagine how boring it will be to the customers if each of them uses the same default pages?

 Besides, the layout of a cart page largely depends on your theme.
 If you choose a theme that many other websites are also using, then most of you may have a similar look until optimized.
-Do you think these copy-cat looks are enough to convince a customer?
+Do you think these copycat looks are enough to convince a customer?

 Why Coding is Not a Good Idea to Create a Custom WooCommerce Cart Page

-Usually, HTML and CSS are used to edit the website pages.
+Usually, HTML and CSS are used to edit website pages.
 But it is effective only for those who have professional coding skills.
 But since you are using the open-source solution, we can take that you are not a professional coder.